MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Remote_Requirements.md

   the settings in the LocalHost node of the WSMAN: drive.

-To perform these tasks, you must start PowerShell with the "Run as administrator" option even if you are a member of the Administrators group on the local computer.
+To perform these tasks, you must start PowerShell with the "Run as administrator" option even if you are a member of the **Administrators** group on the local computer.

-In Windows 7 and in Windows Server 2008 R2, to start Windows PowerShell with the "Run as administrator" option:
+In Windows 7 and in Windows Server 2008 R2, to start Windows PowerShell with the **Run as administrator** option:

 1. Click Start, click All Programs, click Accessories, and then click the Windows PowerShell folder.
-2. Right-click Windows PowerShell, and then click "Run as administrator".
+1. Right-click Windows PowerShell, and then click **Run as administrator**.

-To start Windows PowerShell with the "Run as administrator" option:
+To start Windows PowerShell with the **Run as administrator** option:

 1. Click Start, click All Programs, and then click the Windows PowerShell folder.
-2. Right-click Windows PowerShell, and then click "Run as administrator".
+1. Right-click Windows PowerShell, and then click **Run as administrator**.

-The "Run as administrator" option is also available in other Windows Explorer entries for Windows PowerShell, including shortcuts.
-Just right-click the item, and then click "Run as administrator".
+The **Run as administrator** option is also available in other Windows Explorer entries for Windows PowerShell, including shortcuts.
+Just right-click the item, and then click **Run as administrator**.

-When you start Windows PowerShell from another program such as Cmd.exe, use the "Run as administrator" option to start the program.
+When you start Windows PowerShell from another program such as Cmd.exe, use the **Run as administrator** option to start the program.

-## HOW TO CONFIGURE YOUR COMPUTER FOR REMOTING
+## How to configure your computer for remoting

 Computers running all supported versions of Windows can establish remote connections to and run remote commands in PowerShell without any